kristianernst/kristianernst.github.io/_posts/2023-09-07-autoencoders.markdown

 Learning the gradient field of \\(\log p_{\text{data} }\\) is one way to learn the structure of \\(p_{\text{data} }\\) itself.

-A very important property of DAEs is that their training criterion (with conditionally Gaussian p(x | h)) makes the autoencoder learn a vector field (g(f(x)) − x) that estimates the score of the data distribution. (figure 14.4)
+A very important property of DAEs is that their training criterion (with conditionally Gaussian p(x \mid h)) makes the autoencoder learn a vector field (g(f(x)) − x) that estimates the score of the data distribution. (figure 14.4)

 ## Learning manifolds with Autoencoders